Blues Beat Hurricanes To Go Top Of Super Rugby Standings - UrduPoint

 It was just the second defeat for the Hurricanes, who matched the Blues' four tries but weren't as accurate off the kicking tee as fly-half Plummer, who landed all five of his shots at goal.

-It ended a 19-match losing streak for the Highlanders against other New Zealand teams, leaving them seventh while the Crusaders are tenth.
+It ended a 19-match losing streak for the Highlanders against other New Zealand teams, leaving them seventh while the Crusaders are 10th.

 Recent Stories